RoadieHQ/marketing-site/content/docs/tech-insights/add-check/index.md

 ---
-title: Add new Check
+title: Adding a new check
 publishedDate: '2023-05-12T21:00:00.0Z'
 description: Add new check.
 ---

-## Adding a new check

 After navigating to Tech Insights→ Checks page and clicking ‘Add check’ button, you’ll be asked to describe your Check as below: